 At some point your CFO will ask, “How much of this revenue would we have gotten anyway?”
 If your email platform can’t separate blast revenue from automation, and can’t show at least holdout‑style reporting, you’re arguing from feelings, not numbers.

-Operators underestimate how much time they’ll spend defending attribution vs paid, affiliates, and marketplaces.
-Clean tracking and reasonable revenue rules make those meetings shorter and less painful.
+Many operators don’t realize how much time they’ll spend defending attribution against paid channels, affiliates, and marketplaces.
+Clear tracking and fair revenue rules make those meetings quicker and easier.

 • Insist on automation‑level reporting with revenue, AOV, and margin impact where possible.